Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_2/semiconductor.md

 ![](image/2022-10-07-10-47-20.png)

-Hole diffusion in the n-type is given:
+Hole diffusion in the p-type is given:

 $$
 \begin{align*}